A variety of healthy

 4. No-Bake Protein Energy Balls: Combine oats, nut butter, honey, protein powder, and mix-ins like dried fruits or chocolate chips.
 Shape into bite-sized balls and refrigerate for a quick and tasty snack.

-See also No Cook Tomato Sauce
+See also Play Doh No Cook Recipe

 These recipes are just a starting point.
 Feel free to get creative and experiment with different ingredients and flavors to create your own no cook protein masterpieces.